 What changes have been caused by GDPR for small business?

-GDPR for small business – do I need to comply?
+> GDPR collecting email addresses – do I need to comply?

-If you hold data about your customers – even something as basic an email list – you have to comply with GDPR.
-The same applies if you’re a start up, a charity or if you’re just doing something for a hobby.
+If you hold data about your customers – even something as basic as an email list – you have to comply with GDPR.
+The same applies if you’re a start-up, a charity or if you’re just doing something for a hobby.

 The bottom line?
 If you have other people’s personal information, you should comply – just to be safe.